Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Stable atmospheric boundary layer data

 \subsection{Large-eddy simulations}

 The LES domain design and imposed boundary conditions are based on the GEWEX Atmospheric Boundary Layer Study (GABLS) benchmark case \citep[see, e.g.,][]{Beare2006}.
 Four stability cases were achieved by applying a fixed surface cooling rate that ranged from $C_r=$ 0.25 to 1 K\,h$^{-1}$ across the different cases.
+The results presented here are based on average flow statistics between 8 and 9 physical hours of simulation when the ABL has reached near-equilibrium conditions except for a constant temperature shift owing to the fixed surface cooling \citep{Sullivan2016}.
+The conditions represent a simplified canonical case of a long-lived stable ABL.
 The 1024$^3$ numerical grid for each case corresponds to an isotropic resolution of $\Delta = $ 0.39 m, noting the effective horizontal resolution is coarser due to the dealiasing scheme \citep{Sullivan2016}.
-The stable ABL cases are supplemented by a conventionally neutral simulation on a 512$^3$ grid \citep{Heisel2022}.
+The stable ABL cases are supplemented by a conventionally neutral simulation on a 512$^3$ grid \citep{Heisel2023}.
 The neutral case imposed zero surface heat flux and a stable capping inversion, such that weak buoyancy effects are present in the surface layer due to entrainment and downward propagation from the inversion.
-The conventionally neutral case is only included for later results that use local scaling.
+The conventionally neutral case is only included for later results that use local-in-height scaling.

 The flux statistics for momentum $\overline{ u^\prime w^\prime}$ and kinematic temperature $\overline{ w^\prime \theta^\prime}$ are based on the sum of the resolved and subgrid-scale components.
 Further, the velocity statistics $\overline{U}$ and $\overline{ u^\prime w^\prime}$ are calculated as the magnitude of the horizontal components along $x$ and $y$ to account for the moderate wind veer that is present in the surface layer.
 The ABL depth $h = z({-}\overline{u^\prime w^\prime}{=}0.05u_*^2)/0.95$ is estimated based the height where the average shear stress is 5\% of the surface value \citep{Kosovic2000}.
-The relevant scaling parameters for the conventionally neutral and stably-stratified ABL are given in Table \ref{tbl:stable}.
+The relevant scaling parameters for the conventionally neutral and stably-stratified ABL are given in Table \ref{tbl1}.
 In later figures, the cases are classified based on the stability parameter $h/L$.

 Gradients of the mean profiles are computed using centered finite difference evaluated at the midheights between vertical grid points.
 Later results exclude statistics from the lowest 3\% of the ABL relative to $h$, which is approximately the lowest 10 vertical grid points.
 Statistics within the excluded region exhibit so-called ``overshoot'' and a clear dependence on the wall model \citep{Mason1992,Brasseur2010}.
 The number of excluded grid points will depend on the employed subgrid-scale and wall models, such that the appropriate cutoff should be evaluated independently in future studies.